kangasta/two-to-seven-triple-draw/README.md

    3    |  ♣ Clubs

 The value of the card is defined as `num % 13 || low_ace ?
 0 : 13`.
 This results to value being represented as one smaller than it would be in an actual playing card.
 Aces are high by default.

+### Deck

+Deck provides a pop method to get the next available card as a Card object, `popN(n)` method to get multiple cards at a time, `cardsRemaining` getter to check number of cards left in the Deck, and methods to shuffle as well as to check if the Deck is shuffled.

 ### Hand